bluesky-social/pds/SANDBOX.md

 ## Post responsibly

 The sandbox environment is intended to test infrastructure, but user content may be created as part of this testing process.
-Content generation can be automated or manual, but it should adhere to the Bluesky Community Guidelines (link)
+Content generation can be automated or manual.

 Do not post content that requires active moderation or violates the [Bluesky Community Guidelines](https://blueskyweb.xyz/support/community-guidelines)